This post is part of the series 'Vulnerabilities'. Be sure to check out the rest of the blog posts of the series!

 #What's XSRF?

-CSRF, Cross-Site Request Forgery, vulnerabilities allow us to impersonate a user to make a query on a website.
-This happens when a website allows an authenticated user to do a sensitive action but the website does not verify that the user triggered this action.
-Instead, they only check that the query comes from the browser of an authorized user.
+CSRF (Cross-Site Request Forgery) vulnerabilities allow an attacker to impersonate a user and perform requests on a website on their behalf.
+This happens when a website lets authenticated users perform sensitive actions without verifying that the user intentionally triggered them.
+Instead, it only checks that the request originates from the browser of an authorized user.

-The attacker aims to use our authentication cookie already stored by the browser for the targeted website.
-To do this, it is enough for them to make the browser request the target site.
-There are several possibilities for this:
+The attacker's goal is to exploit the authentication cookie already stored in the browser for the targeted website.
+To do this, they simply need to trick the browser into sending a request to the target site.
+There are several ways to achieve this:

-• Convincing the user to click on a link,
+- Convincing the user to click on a malicious link,

 HTML